Vine snakes of Africa

 —————————————————–

-Johan Marais, the leading herpetologist in South Africa and owner of the South African Snakebite Institute, contributed this article to our website.
-His details are on the following link.
+Johan Marais, the leading herpetologist in South Africa and owner of the African Snakebite Institute, contributed this article to our website.
+His details can be found on the following link.

 We appreciate your opinion